 - Dominion and Control.
 Have the police and prosecution exaggerated the accused’s connection to the drugs?

 - Entrapment and Sentencing-Entrapment.
 Would the crime have happened but-for government conduct?
+Or, did police pressure the defendant into a larger quantity than ever before?

 - Jury Nullification.
 The jury has the legal power to acquit, bring a not=guilty verdict, regardless of the law or facts.